It is not easy to edit your own writing. You become so closely involved with providing content that taking a reader’s perspective becomes very hard.

-Using a style sheet will greatly improve the consistency of your document.
+A style sheet is a great tool to edit your own writing.
+It especially will help you improve the consistency of your document.
 You should also pass the style sheet on to anyone who is involved in the production process of your document.

 3. Check your use of the passive voice

 Many scientists write in passive voice because it seems to enhance objectivity and removes the researcher out of the research presented (e.g. ‘the hypothesis was tested’ instead of ‘we tested the hypothesis’).

 However, a passive writing style can make text very boring and sometimes lead to long and confusing sentence structures.

 Try to use the passive voice sparingly and use the active voice.
 You will find that your writing becomes clearer, more concise and easier to read.